 There’s a Lot More to Agent Coaching

-I would love to hear your thoughts on preparation for Agent coaching by Team Leaders.
-Have you discovered an alternative approach that delivers the results you need?
-And remember, while contact centre Agents and Team Leaders are responsible for delivery of effective coaching, it is certainly a skill for which assistance can be found!
+Remember, while contact centre Agents and Team Leaders are responsible for the delivery of effective coaching, it is certainly a skill for which assistance can be found!
+Contact us now!